Vaginal cancer is a very rare type of cancer that forms in the vaginal tissue. Estimates suggest that it affects around 1 of every 1,100 females.

 One of the most common symptoms of vaginal cancer is abnormal vaginal bleeding after sexual intercourse.
 It is regularly one of the first symptoms that people notice.

 People should always seek medical care if they experience vaginal bleeding after menopause.

-Other symptoms might include:
+Other symptoms of vaginal cancer might include: